KnapsackPro/docs.knapsackpro.com/_posts/2021-04-23-estimate-database-connections-pool-size-for-rails-application.md

 ## RoR application configuration step by step

-Let's break typical Ruby on Rails applications into smaller components that use databases.
+Let's break a typical Ruby on Rails application into smaller components that use databases.

 * We have a Rails application that uses the Postgres database for ActiveRecord usage.
 * We also use the Redis database for background workers like Sidekiq.